 After the baby is born, the agency and lawyer in your destination country should facilitate the process to have the birth registered.
 Most countries now allow the intended parents to be listed on the Birth Certificate, even where there is no genetic connection between the parents and the baby.
 An Australian lawyer is not required for this process.

 To bring the baby to Australia, you will need to apply for either Australian citizenship by descent, or a permanent visa for the baby.
-Again, you do not need an Australian lawyer to facilitate this process.
+You should speak to a Migration Agent if you have any questions about this process.
 Many intended parents have completed the process on their own, often online, and with assistance from Australian embassy and immigration officials.
 For more information, visit the Australian Department of Home Affairs.
 You may be required to complete DNA testing, and you can expect to provide copies of the Surrogacy Agreement as part of the application.

 Much has been written about Australian family laws and recognising parentage of children born through overseas surrogacy.
 At the time of writing, it is unlikely that an Australian family court will grant a Parentage Order in those circumstances.
 Parents through overseas surrogacy are often anxious that the lack of recognition places them in precarious position when it comes to accessing services and being recognised as the parents of the child.
 In practice, there is usually nothing to be concerned about.
 Parents of children through overseas surrogacy can apply for a passport, Centrelink benefits, Medicare benefits and enroll their child in childcare and school, without needing a Parentage Order.
 The legal process to apply for the Order is expensive and very often, no Order is granted.
 My short advice is: don’t fix it if it’s not broken.
 Spend your money on your new baby, not more lawyers.